 If you make fruit roll ups, you can roll them up in wax or parchment paper and then put them in a mason jar or plastic bag.

 The Jerky Bible by Kate Fiduccia

 Dehydrating is an easy way to get into food preservation.
 It can be addictive to see all of the different ways and things you can make in your dehydrator.How do you preserve food for the winter?
 Click here to learn how to dehydrate food for storage.Click To Tweet

 Look out for the second part of this series next Friday.
 We will be talking about canning and how it can help you preserve your harvest for winter.

 What do you like to dehydrate?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!